provrb/Logicgate-Rootkit/README.md

 After a couple of these functions, it would be a breeze to load functions I need without polluting or even adding them to my imports table, which is one way to attempt to evade AVs.
 Afterwards, I got started on trying to elevate my permissions even more.

+## SYSTEM Permissions
+In Windows, there is a built-in account known as SYSTEM or LocalSystem.
+This account is used by the operating system and services which require higher privileges to manage important resources and processes.
+Luckily for threat-actors but unlucky for users, these privileges aren't too difficult to obtain and can allow a program to execute malicious instructions with these obtained privileges.
+By using my amazing and totally convenient procutils library, I was able to obtain a "token" to acquire these SYSTEM privileges.
+With this token, I can open and perform commands in the LocalSystem context.
+To obtain this token we first got to take advantage of a process running with SYSTEM permissions.
+A known process in this category is winlogon.exe.
+This application is responsible for handling the login or logoff of a user, and securely authenticating said users.
+Winlogon.exe is also used for handling the secure attention sequence, (pressing CTRL + ALT + DEL).
+One reason why this process is also to exploit is because it runs at startup, runs all the time, and runs before the user logs in.
+Meaning this process will always be running!

+To take advantage of winlogon.exe, we need to find the process ID of it.
+By taking a snapshot of all currently running processes and iterating through them while comparing the name to the process we want, we can easily retrieve the process idea of Winlogon.
+The next process is extremely tedious and involves getting a process's security token.
+A security token is pretty much a piece of information identifying which permissions a process has.

+To start, we need to open a handle to the Winlogon process using the PID acquired before.
+In this procedure, I took advantage of undocumented syscalls for the Windows operating system.
+Which you'll see.

+Firstly, We can use the NtOpenProcess undocumented syscall to retrieve a handle.
+Using this newly acquired process handle, we need to get the security token of that process.
+I used NtOpenProcessToken, another undocumented syscall, along with the TOKEN_DUPLICATE permission, saying that we want permission to duplicate this security token.
+This is allowed because we're running in the administrator context.
+With the security token for winlogon.exe, we can safely duplicate it by using NtDuplicateToken and return a HANDLE to a SYSTEM token!
+With this token, we can execute commands with SYSTEM permissions.

+But even though SYSTEM is almost equivalent to kernel-level control, is there any way to get a higher privilege context?

 ## Trusted Installer Permissions
 You've probably seen something related to Trusted Installer on your computer before.
-Perhaps you tried deleting a system file and were greeted with a message along the lines of "You require permission from Trusted Installer".
-Trusted Installer is a user account just like you, but it has the highest permissions available in user mode.
+Perhaps you tried deleting a system file and were greeted with a message like "You require permission from Trusted Installer".
+Trusted Installer is a user account like you, but it has the highest permissions available in user mode, higher than the previous group, SYSTEM.
 Windows has this group built-in to prevent damaging important system files.
-My hypothesis: Is it possible to elevate to Trusted Installer privileges, considering how easy it was to obtain Administrator privileges?
+My hypothesis: Is it possible to elevate to Trusted Installer privileges, considering how easy it was to obtain Administrator and SYSTEM privileges?

+During this procedure, I used two main functions from the procutils header file.
+In particular, StartWindowsService and CreateProcessAccessToken use the same function to obtain a SYSTEM token.
+You may see where this is going.

+Rather than being an actual running process like winlogon.exe, TrustedInstaller is embedded into Windows as a service and thus has to be started.
+To start any Windows process, we first need to obtain a handle for the Windows service control manager, a special process responsible for starting and stopping.
+Windows processes, so we can start and stop Windows processes!
+After, we need to obtain another handle for the service by opening it with the SC manager.
+Though, we do not know if this service is running, or pending start or a stop, so we must query the status of the service.
+Once the service is running, we can take the process ID of that service, and run it through CreateProcessAccessToken to return a security token in the context of the provided process, in this case, the Trusted
+Installer service.

+In conclusion, we got the PID of the Trusted Installer service, started it using the Windows SCM, and duplicated the security token for that process as we did with winlogon.exe.
+Using the handle of the security token, I can run and manipulate processes in the TrustedInstaller context.
+The highest possible User-Mode privileges implemented in the Windows operating system.
+Meaning this has the potential to become a User-Mode root kit as we have persistence, privilege, and stealth.

 ## How could this malware be avoided; as you-the user?